astropy/astropy-APEs/APE0.rst

 The term of the newly-elected member runs for the remainder of the term of the member they are replacing.

-For the initial election of Coordination Committee members, two seats will have terms of one year, one has a term of two years, and one has a term of three years to create a staggered set of replacements and provide continuity in the Coordination Committee.
+For the initial election of Coordination Committee members (four at the time instead of five), two seats will have terms of one year, one has a term of two years, and one has a term of three years to create a staggered set of replacements and provide continuity in the Coordination Committee.
 The candidate with the largest number of votes gets the